mpmoran2/CompletedComics/README.md

 # CompletedComics
+For webcomic lovers who want to binge some completed works!

 Want to just binge a comic, no waiting for updates as you wait to see how that cliffhanger turned out?
-Completed Comics takes a look at all the completed comics and gives them to you by genre.
+Completed Comics takes a look at all the completed comics from WebToons.com and gives them to you by genre.
 Want to had a romance binge or spook yourself with some horror?
 CC will give you a list of just those comics and who wrote them (if you are particular about your authors).

 ## Installation